Music Fest Perugia

-Music Fest Perugia is a summer classical music festival held annually since 2007 in Perugia, Italy for high-level young classical musicians.

-Formation
+Music Fest Perugia (MFP) is an international summer classical-music festival held annually in Perugia, Italy.
+It brings together young musicians, professors, and orchestras for an intensive performance-based programme focused on solo concerto opportunities, masterclasses, and chamber music.
+Since its founding in 2006, the festival has grown to become one of the largest educational music festivals in Italy.

+History

-The festival was founded by Ilana Vered and Peter Hermes in 2006 in Monte Castello di Vibio, Italy hosting 8 students in its first year.
-In 2007 the festival moved to the city of Perugia and has since grown, currently hosting more than 200 students, 50 professors and multiple orchestras.
+The festival was founded in 2006 by concert pianist Ilana Vered and Dr. Peter Hermes.

+Its first edition was held in Monte Castello di Vibio, Italy hosting eight students in a residential masterclass format.
+In 2007 the festival moved to the city of Perugia where it expanded significantly in both size and programme offerings (piano, violin, voice, conducting).

+By the 2010s, the festival had grown to include more than 200 students, 50 professors, and multiple resident orchestras each summer.
+Participants now come from more than 40 countries.

-It is currently under the management of artistic director Ilana Vered and her former student, Sasha Starcevich, an internationally-renowned piano teacher, who serves as co-director.
-Peter Hermes is the executive director.
+It is currently under the management of artistic director Ilana Vered and Peter Hermes is the executive director.

 General information

 The festival attracts advanced-level young classical musicians from all over the world, who get the opportunity to perform concerti with orchestra as well as participate in lessons and master classes and perform in marathon recitals and in chamber music events.
 The festival also produces an opera.
 The concerts take place in halls such as Basilica di San Pietro, Sala dei Notari, Teatro Pavone, most of them famous for their extraordinary acoustics.

 Many of the festival's students have won prizes at national and international levels, including YoungArts, MTNA, Canadian Music Competition, Minnesota International Piano-e-Competition, Young Concert Artists, Van Cliburn International Piano Competition, Cleveland International Piano Competition, the Southeastern Piano Festival and many others.
 They have continued their education at prestigious universities and conservatories, including Stanford University, Columbia University, University of Pennsylvania, and The Juilliard School.